Luligu/matterbridge-shelly/README.md

 ## Acknowledgements

 I would like to express my appreciation to [Tamer Salah](https://github.com/tammeryousef1006) for his invaluable contribution to this project.
 His expertise and assistance have been instrumental in its success.
+You can sponsor Tamer here https://buymeacoffee.com/6sjde6vkzl.

 ## Prerequisites